-The conference on Rare diseases and European reference networks will be organised under the auspices of the Spanish Presidency of the EU Council and in cooperation with the authorities of the Basque Country.
-It will take place on 11 October 2023 in the Euskalduna Conference Centre in Bilbao, Spain.
-Interpreting will be provided from/to Spanish- German-English-French-Basque, webstreaming in English and Spanish is foreseen.
+The conference on Rare diseases and European reference networks was organised under the auspices of the Spanish Presidency of the EU Council and in cooperation with the authorities of the Basque Country.
+It took place on 11 October 2023 in the Euskalduna Conference Centre in Bilbao, Spain with the participation of the following high-level speakers:

 - Juan Mari Aburto, Mayor of Bilbao

 - Stella Kyriakides, EU Commissioner for Health and Food Safety

 - Sandra Gallina, Director General for Health and Food Safety, European Commission

 - Gotzone Sagardui, Minister of Health of the Basque Government